 Violations occur in the educational setting in three main ways: forced participation in religious activities, prohibiting children from attending school, and forced displacement which results in children being unable to continue their studies.

 Children are sometimes forced to participate in overtly religious activities against their will under the guise of ‘cultural education.’
 On the celebration day for Xantolo13 (2 November), for example, teachers often require children to bring chocolate and flowers as an offering to their dead ancestors.
 These celebrations are part of their curriculum; for example in Spanish lessons students often write poems to the dead and in art they might perform a dance celebrating Xantolo together.
 The class practises the dance in the days leading up to the celebrations.
-Children from minority religious groups may not wish to take part on account of their religious beliefs, but classmates and teacher often pressure them to participate.
+Children from minority religious groups may not wish to take part on account of their religious beliefs, but classmates and teachers often pressure them to participate.

 Article 5 of the UN Declaration on the Elimination of All Forms of Intolerance and of Discrimination Based on Religion or Belief states that ‘Every child…shall not be compelled to receive teaching on religion or belief against the wishes of his parents or legal guardians’.
 Parents have a legal right to object to their children’s participation in religious activities that contradict their beliefs; however this right is rarely respected in situations such as these.